 Following the conclusion of negotiations, Vietnam and EU will sign and ratify the VPA and its commitments will become legally binding.
 A Vietnam-EU joint body will oversee the implementation of the VPA and respond to concerns as they arise.
 VPA implementation can therefore improve as it proceeds.

 In order to issue FLEGT licences as required by the VPA, Vietnam will build on existing national initiatives in forest governance to develop a robust timber legality assurance system (VNTLAS).
 Vietnam will begin issuing FLEGT licences when the timber legality assurance system has been successfully tested, and when Vietnam and the EU are satisfied that it functions as described in the VPA.

 VPAs signed to-date have also included commitments to improve transparency, accountability, legislative clarity and other aspects of governance.
-In all VPAs, the EU commits to allow imports of FLEGT-licensed timber from the VPA partner country to enter the EU market without due diligence checks that are prescribed under the EU Timber Regulation.

 The VPA process itself is fostering participation, transparency, legislative clarity and other aspects of good governance (see How the VPA improves forest governance).

 Vietnam has made significant efforts to address illegal logging.
 VPA negotiations between Vietnam and the EU began in 2010.
 Since then, the quality of discussion around illegal logging has improved as the government is increasingly open to civil society and private sector actors being involved.
 The logging and timber production industries have also become more open to third party certification.

 1993: Vietnamese Land Law widens rights accorded to landholders